-NOTE 19 Provisions
+NOTE 18 Provisions

-Gro Group
+Grou Group

-2019
+2020 2019

-Asset retirement obligations 2 389 918
+Asset retirement obligations 1 464 2 389

-Total 2 389 918
+Total 1 464 2 389

 Costs for asset retirement obligations are reported as provisions based on the present value of the costs that are estimated to be needed to meet the obligation to restore drilling sites when production is closed down, using estimated cash flows.
 The discount rate reflects a market assessment of the time value of money and risks specific to the obligation.
 The obligations are reviewed annually and changes in provisions are capitalized or reversed against the relevant asset.
 No provisions have been reversed or utilized during the year.
-Since the inflation and general interest rates have decreased during 2019 in Russia a lower discount rate has been used to discount the ARO.
-The present value has increased as a result of the lower discount rate.
+A somewhat lower inflation and somewhat higher general interest rates in Russia in 2020 lowered the present value of the ARO.
+The provision is also lower due to a lower exchange rate when translating the provision from rubles to SEK.